10 Tips for Plastic Free Christmas

 - Visit your local Christmas market for ideas and inspiration:

 In local markets, you can find not just gifts, but recyclable cards and decorations, while you support your local artisans or businesses.

 Out with the no-recyclable, glittery Christmas paper and IN with recyclable paper, and paper bags.

 Give presents that help people enrol into a plastic free and zero waste life style.
 Make sure your gifts are free of any plastic, micro-beads and glitter.

-Reusable bottles (Jerry Bottles 100% profit goes to charity), plastic free hampers and organic fair-trade T-Shirts (McBean) are a good idea, but our plastic-free toiletries are a must have, as is a way to introduce your friends and family to a more environmentally friendly and healthier form of pampering.
+organic fair-trade T-Shirts (McBean) and re-usable water bottles are a good idea, but our plastic-free toiletries are a must have, as is a way to introduce your friends and family to a more environmentally friendly and healthier form of pampering.